awsdocs/amazon-ec2-user-guide/doc_source/working-with-security-groups.md

 ## Updating security group rules<a name="updating-security-group-rules"></a>

 You can update a security group rule using one of the following methods\.
+The updated rule is automatically applied to any instances that are associated with the security group\.

 ------
 #### [ New console ]